-San Joaquin Transit has consolidated with Westside Transit to provide lift-equipped demand-responsive service in its Sphere of Influence and the unincorporated communities of Cantua Creek, El Porvenir, Halfway, Three Rocks and Tranquility weekdays for ten hours daily.
+San Joaquin Transit has consolidated with Westside Transit to provide lift-equipped demand-responsive service in its Sphere of Influence and the unincorporated communities of Cantua Creek, El Porvenir, Halfway, Three Rocks and Tranquility weekdays.

 14. Selma Transit

 Intra-City and Inter-City Operations: